hps/heartland-event-manager-pro-gateway/README.txt

 == Changelog ==

+= 1.0.7 =
+* Fix issue with requiring payment information when there are only free tickets in the cart.

 = 1.0.6 =
 * Fix issue with recent versions of Events Manager Pro's gateway HTML when only one gateway is configured